-Provides emergency and minor injuries services.
-Open 24 hours a day.
-Please note, specialist children’s services are based at Gloucestershire Royal A&E.
+24 hour emergency care and specialist children’s services are based at Gloucestershire Royal Hospital A&E.

-If you come to A&E you should expect to be seen and treated, admitted or discharged within four hours.
-Please be aware that we see patients according to the seriousness of their condition.
-For this reason, you may notice patients who arrived after you being seen before you.
+We try to see, treat, admit or discharge patients visiting A&E within four hours.
+We see patients according to the seriousness of their condition, so you may notice patients who arrived after you being seen before you.

-If you need medical advice or treatment but you’re not sure whether you need to go to a GP, Minor Injuries Unit or A&E?
-Visit ASAP Glos for guidance.
+If you need medical advice or treatment, but you’re not sure where you should go, visit ASAP Glos for guidance.

 Where should I take my child in an emergency?

-If your child is critically ill or needs to be admitted to hospital please call 999 and they will be taken via ambulance to Gloucestershire Royal Hospital’s A&E.
+If your child is critically ill or needs to go to hospital, call 999 and they will be taken by an ambulance to Gloucestershire Royal Hospital’s A&E department.

-This is where our specialist paediatricians (children’s doctors) are based and they can provide your child with the care they need.
+This is where our specialist paediatricians (children’s doctors) are based, and they can provide your child with the care they need.
 You should only bring your child to Cheltenham A&E if:

 Our leaflet about children's emergencies gives parents a handy guide to symptoms and where to take your child when they need medical attention.